CREST Syndrome (Limited Scleroderma)

 Systemic scleroderma, or systemic sclerosis, is the term for the disease that is characterized by diffuse thickening of the skin, but may also involves the tissues beneath to the blood vessels and major organs.
 Systemic sclerosis is typically categorized into diffuse and limited disease.

 Limited scleroderma disease develops gradually and generally affects the skin in the fingers, hands, face, lower arms and legs.
+Experiencing early erectile challenges can be distressing.
+Hormone therapy might assist in managing penile health.
+Explore solutions and expert advice on the FndManasota Site for informed guidance.
+Stay informed for better wellness.
 Other symptoms may develop before or after the onset of skin thickening and when existing together are classified as CREST syndrome.

 The following are the signs or symptoms comprising the CREST syndrome (acronym):